-The Treaty of 1818 establishes the border between the United States and Great Britain’s Canada at the 49th parallel up to the Rocky Mountains.
+The Treaty of 1818 established the border between the United States and Great Britain’s Canada at the 49th parallel up to the Rocky Mountains.
 The treaty allows for the joint control of the Oregon Territory

 The western fur trade begins.

-William Ashley and Jedediah Smith, in search of new trapping grounds, lead the first wagon parties along the trail through South Pass, Wyoming and eventually make their way to California.
+William Ashley and Jedediah Smith, in search of new trapping grounds, lead the first wagon parties along the trail through South Pass, Wyoming, and eventually make their way to California.

 Rejoining his expedition in California, Jedediah Smith leads the way north into Oregon, where only Smith and three others escape an Indian massacre on the Umpqua River.
 The survivors flee to the Hudson’s Bay Company outpost at Fort Vancouver, Washington.

-Jedediah Smith and William Sublette, who are partners in the Rocky Mountain Fur Company, lead the first wagon train (10 wagons) across the Rocky Mountains at South Pass and on to the Upper Wind River.
+Jedediah Smith and William Sublette, partners in the Rocky Mountain Fur Company, lead the first wagon train (10 wagons) across the Rocky Mountains at South Pass and on to the Upper Wind River.
 The six-week journey proved that even heavily loaded wagons and livestock could travel overland to the Pacific.

-U.S. Army captain Benjamin Bonneville succeeds in taking wagons along the Oregon Trail as far west as Wyoming’s Green River.
+U.S. Army Captain Benjamin Bonneville succeeds in taking wagons along the Oregon Trail as far west as Wyoming’s Green River.

 Nathaniel Wyeth successfully leads a wagon party of colonizers to the Willamette River in present-day Oregon.